Modeling Information Flow with a Multi-Stage Queuing Mode: Numerical Simulations

 Many parameter regimes have been studied, including constant and time-dependent input rates $c_0$ and different values of the thresholding parameter $\sigma_*$.
 Below we present a few of the most interesting cases; a more exhaustive numerical investigation can be found in \cite{daneshvar2021}.

 We consider between $100$ and $300$ stages in our simulations and use the time step $\dt=0.001$ to simulate the stochastic model.
-We generate $M=10^5$ Monte-Carlo realizations of the lattice configuration $\bsigma(t)$ for the different time-slices.
-Then we use compute
+We generate $M=10^5$ Monte-Carlo realizations of the Markov chain $\bsigma(t)$ for the different time-slices.
+Then we compute

 to approximate the mean and variance of the distribution for each stage $k$ and time $t$.
+Here $\sigma^{(p)}_{k}(t)$, $k=1,\ldots,N$ is the $p$-th realization.
 We utilize the variable time-step Euler method in Python by using Numpy and Numba libraries for the integration of the deterministic system in \eqref{eq:rho1-eta1-closure} and \eqref{eq:rhok-etak-closure}.
 The deterministic model is approximately one order of magnitude faster than the Monte Carlo simulations of the stochastic model.